 Frequently Asked Questions

 What is the Green Hope High School Band Program?

 The Green Hope High School Band Program was established in 1999 with the opening of Green Hope High School.
-The GHHS Band Program comprises various groups, including Marching Band, Symphonic Band, Concert Band, Jazz Ensemble, Percussion Ensemble, Color Guard, and Winter Guard.
+The GHHS Band Program comprises various groups, including Marching Band, Wind Ensemble, Symphonic Band, Concert Band, Jazz Band, Indoor Percussion, Color Guard, and Winter Guard.
 These groups perform and compete at local and state levels.
 Beyond the classroom environment, the GHHS Band Program offers a comprehensive and diverse educational experience through music, performance, and life.

 What is www.greenhopeband.org?